 4. Create your business website and start blogging about your business and the services that you are offering.

-5. B2B advertisement method like event planners, photographers, DJs, cake maker.
+5. B2B advertisement methods like event planners, photographers, DJs, cake makers.

 6. Target and repeat buyers of catering services such as businesses or banquet halls who don’t have their food segments.